Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 ($W$ stands for ``whorls'', a botanical term for a point on a stem from which multiple branches emanate).
 We set $W=20$. $r$ denotes the time since the split, equivalent to $t-(w-1)T_E$ for the $w$th whorl.

 \item Measure the ensemble dispersion from each whorl $w=1,\hdots,W$ in terms of the RMSE as a function of the elapsed time $r$ since the split:

 Here $X_{w,b}$ refers to the $b$th branch from the $w$th whorl, while $b=0$ denotes the ``tree trunk'' which spawns these branches.
-The distance function $D(X,Y)$ is Euclidean distance in the physical field of interest calculated over a region, chosen here to be the entire Northern Hemisphere.
-Other distance metrics could be used, for example by restricting to the region around the target location, which would be possibly more relevant to the event of interest but also more noisy.
-Fig. \ref{fig:ensemble_dispersion} displays the results of one whorl from this branching experiment, in the form of local precipitation and temperature timeseries (top row) and RMSEs of these two fields, respectively (bottom row).
+The distance function $D(X,Y)$ is Euclidean distance in the physical field of interest calculated over a region, chosen here to be either the entire Northern Hemisphere or a smaller region centered on the target location ($120^\circ\times30^\circ$ longitude $\times$ latitude), which might be more relevant to the event of interest but also more noisy.
+Fig. \ref{fig:ensemble_dispersion} displays the results in the form of RMSEs, both with the smaller area at T21 (a, b), the full northern hemisphere at T21 (c, d) and the full northern hemisphere at T42 (e, f).
 Individual branches, plotted in red, show the impact of different stochastic parameterization realizations.